MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

 As an independent server decoupled from SQL Server, the R and Python environment is configured, secured, and accessed using the underlying operating system and tools provided in the standalone server, not SQL Server.

-As an adjunct to SQL Server, a standalone server useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.
+As an adjunct to SQL Server, a standalone server is useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.

 ## <a name="bkmk_prereqs"> </a> Pre-install checklist

 If you installed a previous version, such as SQL Server 2016 R Server (Standalone) or Microsoft R Server, uninstall the existing installation before continuing.

-::: moniker range="=sql-server-2016||=sqlallproducts-allversions"
+::: moniker range="=sql-server-2016"
  ###  <a name="bkmk_ga_instalpatch"></a> Install patch requirement

 For SQL Server 2016 only: Microsoft has identified a problem with the specific version of Microsoft VC++ 2013 Runtime binaries that are installed as a prerequisite by SQL Server.
 If this update to the VC runtime binaries is not installed, SQL Server may experience stability issues in certain scenarios.
 Before you install SQL Server follow the instructions at [SQL Server Release Notes](../../sql-server/sql-server-2016-release-notes.md#bkmk_ga_instalpatch) to see if your computer requires a patch for the VC runtime binaries.